 - For every 100 women using the pill about 9 will get pregnant each year.

 This is mostly because condoms and the pill need to be used correctly.
-A forgotten pill or misplaced condom can be a disaster.

 Long Acting Reversible Contraceptives are >20 times more reliable protection because you do not need to do anything.